jouni/j-elements/README.md

 ### Avatar

-`<j-avatar>`: a simple avatar component, showing either a default user icon, name abbreviation or profile picture.
+`<j-avatar>`: An avatar element, showing either a default user icon, name abbreviation or profile picture.
 Uses `<j-tooltip>` to show the full name when hovering over the avatar.

 ```html
 <j-avatar name="John Doe"></j-avatar>